softwaredoug/solr-splainer/README.md

 unzip splainer.zip -d ~/path/to/solr/server/solr-webapp/webapp/splainer
 ```

-See [main Splainer project](http://github.com/o19s/splainer) for more project informatio.n
+See [main Splainer project](http://github.com/o19s/splainer) for more project information

 ### Changes to make it work in Solr Admin UI